 The Order gathered around the table, subdued as it had been for weeks.
 Dumbledore's death had hit them hard, preventing them from getting much work done, but this meeting promised to be not only important, but productive.
 They hadn't settled on a leader yet, but most looked towards Professor McGonagall and Mad-Eye Moody for guidance.
 That was why they were all surprised when Remus Lupin took the floor, looking well worn after his recent full moon excursions.

 "Hello," he began, softly.
 There was no need to quiet the group down so he plowed full force into the issue at hand.
 "I know the last few weeks have been hard.
-Dumbledore's death has not only been a set-back but also a tragedy.
-However, we must move on from mourning.
+Dumbledore's death was not just a set-back.
+We all lost someone dear to us, but we must move on from mourning.
 If Dumbledore knew that his death slowed down our resistance against Voldemort, I believe he would be disappointed.
 Personally, I know the last thing I would want to do is to disappoint him."
 He sent a smile at Kingsley Shackelbolt who nodded in agreement.
 Tonks winked at him from the back of the room.

 This time he continued more loudly, confidence firmly instilled by this support.
 "Tonks, Minerva, and I have been reading through Dumbledore's journals and looking through those pensieve memories not exclusively entrusted to Harry, trying to find any direction to head in.
 As we know, he instructed Harry to keep his mission to himself."